BurntCaramel/whattheapp/src/pages/database/index.md

 A database not only stores data.
 It allows it to be found again.
 This is a process called ‘indexing’.
 As new data is added, certain wanted aspects get extracted and collated into an index.

-An index is just like ones in the back of a book.
+An index is just like one in the back of a book.
 It cuts through the masses of information and copies the essential pieces into sorted lists, where it can be quickly flipped through and scanned just like you would with a dictionary or phone book, tracing your finger quickly through the alphabet until you found your exact target.